Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 What is Amundi PEG vs PEA?

-Do not confuse them.
-A PEA is a personal savings plan you open yourself.
-A PEG (Plan d'Épargne Groupe) is a company savings plan provided by your employer.
-Amundi manages many PEG accounts (Amundi Épargne Salariale), but you cannot buy the S&P 500 ETF discussed here inside a standard PEG.
+PEG (Plan d'Epargne Groupe): This is a company savings plan provided by your employer.
+While Amundi manages many PEG accounts, you usually cannot buy the specific S&P 500 ETF we discussed here inside a standard PEG.

 Leave a Comment